 Five core courses form the backbone of the M.S.F. program, providing general analytical methods and technical tools that can be applied to a variety of sub-specialties in finance.
-With the exception of FIN 7220, the finance core courses shown below will be taken in the first semester, after which students may customize their program through electives according to their long-term goals and specific areas of interest.
+Except for FIN 7220, the finance core courses shown below will be taken in the first semester, after which students may customize their program through electives according to their long-term goals and specific areas of interest.

-- FIN 7015: Econometrics and Mathematical Statistics (3 credits)
+- FIN 7015: Managerial Economics and Quantitative Methods (3 credits)

 - BA 7020: Corporate Financial Management (3 credits)